nlinton/nlinton.github.io/index.md

 Welcome.

 I finished my PhD at Hokkaido University in December 2021, studying infectious disease modeling and mathematical epidemiology.
-I am currently located in Seattle, WA.
+I am currently located in Vancouver, WA.

 My PhD focus was on the estimation and application of epidemiological parameters of COVID-19.

 Before starting my PhD, I worked at local and state health departments in the United States, first in public health (chronic disease and maternal and child health) before moving into infectious disease surveillance.

-This website serves as an online repository for my professional work.

 <!---
 ***